 -Ripped wood around your deck or home

--Climbing or scratching noises in your chimney or attic space
+-Climbing or scratching noises in your chimney or attic space from dusk to dawn

 -Seeing raccoons cross your lawn